 The pastry cream is too thick

 You might have added too much starch.
-Make sure you weigh your ingredients if you don’t already.
+It’s best to weigh your ingredients if you don’t already.
 Solution: You can thin out the pastry cream by adding a little bit of milk.
+Alternatively, try lightening it with a little bit of whipped cream like the crème légère.

 The pastry cream is lumpy